developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutbatteryintent/index.md

 ---

 ## Overview
-On Symbol devices like the MC40, extra battery information can be retrieved using the standard [Android Battery Intent](http://developer.android.com/training/monitoring-device-state/battery-monitoring.html).
+On Zebra devices like the MC40, extra battery information can be retrieved using the standard [Android Battery Intent](http://developer.android.com/training/monitoring-device-state/battery-monitoring.html).
 Setting up to receive this information is the same as with consumer Android devices.
 However, the data that is returned to your application includes some extra information like:

 * Backup Battery Voltage
 * Battery Manufacture Date